datacommonsorg/docsite/custom_dc/data_cloud.md

 ## Overview

 Once you have tested locally, the next step is to get your data into the Google Cloud Platform.
-You upload your CSV and JSON files to [Google Cloud Storage](https://cloud.google.com/storage), and run the Data Commons data management Docker container as a Cloud Run job.
-The job will transform and store the data in a [Google Cloud SQL](https://cloud.google.com/sql) database, and generate NL embeddings stored in Cloud Storage.
+You upload your CSV and JSON files to [Google Cloud Storage](https://cloud.google.com/storage){: target="_blank"}, and run the Data Commons data management Docker container as a Cloud Run job.
+The job will transform and store the data in a [Google Cloud SQL](https://cloud.google.com/sql){: target="_blank"} database, and generate NL embeddings stored in Cloud Storage.

 ![data management setup](/assets/images/custom_dc/customdc_setup3.png)